Guide to Reporting Income Changes Online

 Submit the Change

-You can use the comment field to provide clarifying information.
-However, all the required fields MUST be completed in order for MNsure to process the change.
+The comment field should ONLY be used to provide clarifying information.
 Do not use the comment field to try to report the income change information.

 Once the change has been submitted an email confirmation will be sent to the email address you (the assister) used when registering to use the online change report forms.